appbaseio/reactivesearch-api-k8s/Readme.md

   EOF
   ```

-  Now, we have successfully configured Arc.
+  Now, we have successfully configured appbase.
 Let's test it.
 Following command will help you get the Load Balancer IP address using which our service can be accessed.

   ```bash
   kubectl get services ingress-nginx -n ingress-nginx